earlSt1/vtt-compendium-folders/README.md

 - If youre still experiencing issues, try using the new "Validate/Fix my Compendium" feature in the module settings.

 #### Future
-- ~~Fix search bar not repopulating when you view a compendium entry~~ Now in 2.0.2!
-- ~~Merge-by-name tickbox on Import process~~ Now in 2.0.7!
-- ~~Fix path separator so folders containing slashes `/` can be used~~ Fixed in 2.1.4!
-- ~~Create folder in compendium?~~ Now in 2.0.8!
-- ~~Drag+drop folders into eachother~~ Now in 2.2.0!
 - Auto-create folders based on attributes of entries in compendium
-- Custom ordering for folders
-- More accessible ways to manipulate folders in compendiums via macros/code

 ## Folders for Compendiums